-The Gordon Fischer Law Firm Ultimate Estate Planning Checklist makes it easy to visualize your completion rate of the important documents and estate plan-related tasks.
-It’s an easy to read, handy dandy cheat sheet of items to accomplish to get you from zero to hero in estate planning world.
+The ultimate estate planning checklist makes it easy to visualize your completion rate of the important documents and estate plan-related tasks.
+It’s an easy-to-read, handy dandy cheat sheet of items to accomplish to get you from zero to hero in the estate planning world.

 Here are three things you can do to keep the spirit of National Estate Planning Awareness Week alive regardless of the date on the calendar:

 - If you don’t yet have an estate plan, get one.
 NOW.
 Filling out my Estate Plan Questionnaire is a great and easy way to start the process.

 - Talk to your family, friends, colleagues, and others, about your own estate planning experiences.
 If it was easier and less expensive than you thought it might be, share that info.
 If having six basic documents, brought you great peace of mind, tell them so.

 - Subscribe to my free e-newsletter, GoFisch, delivered to your inbox every month.
 It’s chock full of helpful information and may be the least boring legal newsletter ever.